CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/SNMP-Server-Commands.md

 ## nv show service snmp-server viewname

 Shows the configured SNMP server view names.
+SNMP views are named groups of MIB objects that you can associate with user accounts to allow limited access to view and modify SNMP statistics and system configuration.

 ### Version History